Skip to main content

 Kimmel Center for the Performing Arts

-— Photo courtesy The Philly POPS
+— Photo courtesy Philadelphia Orchestra

-Located in the heart of the city in a stately facility, the Kimmel Center for Performing Arts serves as the anchor for Philadelphia’s Avenue of the Arts.
 Several of the city’s most prestigious performing arts institutions call the Kimmel Center home: The Philadelphia Orchestra regularly performs in its 2,500-seat concert hall, Verizon Hall, while PHILADANCO!
-Dance Company, The Chamber Orchestra of Philadelphia, Philadelphia Chamber Music Society, and the Curtis Institute of Music stage performances in the Kimmel Center’s 650-seat Perelman Theater.
-The SEI Innovation Studio black box theater rounds out the Kimmel’s trio of large performance spaces and provides a place for emerging and established musicians, playwrights and artists to present their work.
+Dance Company, The Chamber Orchestra of Philadelphia, Philadelphia Chamber Music Society and the Curtis Institute of Music stage performances in the Kimmel Center’s 650-seat Perelman Theater.

 Where: The Kimmel Center, 300 S. Broad Street, Philadelphia, PA